Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 The short tenor recitative requires little comment except, perhaps, to highlight the ending.
 The text puts a question----I ask; is He not here, even now?
 Bach paints this melodically by the rising last interval of the vocal line.
 Tonally, he moves from the established key of Bm to finish upon an unresolved triad of A implying a dominant chord of D major.
 This unfinished effect is both imagic and structural; the former since it reinforces the feeling of an enquiry and the latter because it leads directly to the key of the next movement.

-The central chorus and opening aria are the only movements to be set in major keys, in this case D, the key of traditional exultation.
+The central chorus and opening aria are the only movements to be set in major keys, in this case D, the traditional key of exultation.
 There are, however, no trumpets or drums to reinforce any mood of jubilation.
-In fact the motet-like chorus employs virtually no independence of instruments except for a few bars when the basses are resting and the continuo continues its support.
-Otherwise strings and oboes merely double the four-part choral counterpoint.
+In fact the motet-like chorus employs virtually no independence of instruments except for a few bars when the basses are resting and the continuo continues its support of the upper parts.
+Otherwise, strings and oboes merely double the four-part choral counterpoint.

 The movement is in three sections, each commencing with a series of fugal entries.
 The basses lead in section 1, the tenors in section 2 (from bar 15) and the altos in section 3 (from bar 30).
 All three fugal themes make use of the repeated note treading idea.